Split-n-Chain: Privacy-Preserving Multi-Node Split Learning with Blockchain-Based Auditability: Preliminaries and Background

 \subsubsection{Federated Learning}

-In federated learning~\cite{9478216,9264412}, a deep-learning neural network is trained in a distributed fashion.
-Federated learning enables $N$ users, each having a certain amount of data, to train a deep-learning neural network collaboratively without sharing their respective data with other users.
+In federated learning~\cite{9478216,9264412}, a deep neural network is trained in a distributed fashion.
+Federated learning enables $N$ users, each having a certain amount of data, to train the network collaboratively without sharing their respective data with other users.
 The model-owner provides a copy of the model to each user.
 There is a centralized parameter-server that performs collaborative training.
-Each user trains its local model using the data it holds and sends intermediate gradient values to the parameter-server.
+Each user trains its local model using its own data and sends intermediate gradient values to the parameter-server.
 Once the parameter-server receives intermediate gradients from all nodes, it performs certain aggregation methods to compute optimized weights of the deep-learning model.
-Each user downloads the updated weights from the parameter-server and updates the weights of its local model accordingly.
+Each user downloads the updated weights from the parameter-server and updates its local model accordingly.
 This process is iterated for a specific (predefined) number of times.
-In federated learning, the parameters and hyperparameters of the underlying deep-learning neural network is known to every user, and any attacker can get access to them by comprising a single user.
-Unlike federated learning, our goal in this work is to preserve privacy not only of users' individual data but also of the parameters and hyperparameters of the model.
+In federated learning, the parameters and hyperparameters of the underlying deep neural network is known to every user, and any attacker can get access to them by comprising a single user.
+Unlike federated learning, our goal in this work is to preserve privacy not only of users' individual data but also of these parameters and hyperparameters.